close global

-Drive To Survive has had a transformational impact on interest in F1 in recent years, and Season 8 will be released soon in 2026.
+Drive To Survive has had a transformational impact on interest in F1 in recent years, and season 8 will be released in a few short hours (Friday February 27).

 The Netflix blockbuster - which originally launched way back on March 8, 2019 - has attracted millions of new fans to the sport as it goes behind the scenes to review every season.